LevGoldort/NewsAggregaorDemo/readme.md

 Backend for simple email news subscription service.

-The program parse https://www.ynetnews.com/category/3089, categorize the news for 4 categories - politics, sports, finance and weather and saves them to DB.
+The program parse https://www.ynetnews.com/category/3089 and https://news.sky.com, categorize the news for categories and saves them to DB.

 There are three types of user subscription - ASAP, Daily and Weekly.
 For each type there are a number of time and day options when the user will get the email notifications.

+Both category and subscription data loaded from config.json and can be changed easily.

 ### **Modules:**

 `newsparser` package contains all functions for parsing and working with db:

-`constants.py` - program constants such as CATEGORIES set and system variables, such as abspath to files and username.

 `crud.py` - all function to get/put data to db